0xphen/sniff-rs/README.md

 # Wyre

 Wyre is a Rust-based network packet analyzer, designed for efficient and concurrent parsing of various protocols including Ethernet, IPv4, IPv6, TCP, UDP, and ICMP.
-It offers functionalities for both live packet capture and streaming, alongside the capability to save packet data in .pcap format for in-depth analysis, leveraging the [net-sift](https://github.com/0xphen/net-sift) Rust library for protocol parsing."
+It offers functionalities for both live packet capture and streaming, alongside the capability to save packet data in `.pcap` format for in-depth analysis, leveraging the [net-sift](https://github.com/0xphen/net-sift) Rust library for protocol parsing.

 ## Usage
 ### List default network interface